seniorjoinu/prodigy/README.md

 #### Combining everything together
-So we have our passive protocol side done nicely using fancy Kotlin type-safe builders syntax, but how do we actually send somebody this messages?
+So we have our passive protocol side done nicely using fancy Kotlin type-safe builders syntax, but how do we actually send somebody these messages?
 How do we `join` or `leave` the room?
 How do we keep all this stuff together in one place?

 The best thing in OOP is re-usability.
 We can declare some class that encapsulates some complex stuff inside it and gives us a clear simple API.
 Let's use OOP to solve our problem gracefully.